 Artificial lighting This has increased in extent enormously since the 1960s and few landscapes are now free from light pollution.
 Even in country areas householders’ insecurity lights – pardon me, ‘security’ lights – blaze across wide areas.
 There is no doubt that male glow worms are attracted to artificial lighting of any colour and this must distract them from finding females.
+Even moth traps set up by entomologists themselves can be a factor.
 But without a detailed long-term site survey with accurate and consistent before-and-after results there is no firm evidence that this does cause a decline.
 However, most glow-worm sites are in dark areas and this suggests that lights do cause a decline.

 Changes in land use Much of what was open downland (such as on the Chilterns and South Downs) is now no longer grazed by sheep, allowing them to become increasingly overgrown.
 Glow worms prefer open areas to dense undergrowth.
 The increasing amount of set-aside land may be a positive change in the short term, if there are glow worms nearby to colonise the area.